 You’ve got time to save money before baby arrives.
 We actually wanted to travel with our baby while he was young (and ultra-portable) but these tips can be applied to anyone who wants to save a baby fund and give yourselves some financial breathing room post-birth.

 We didn’t plan our pregnancy, in fact, the timing was pretty horrendous.
-We’d just finished a huge trip to South America, and we had plans to return there indefinitely.
-Kids were in the very distant future – I thought 35 was a respectable age to have a child, at 29 I had years left!
-So when I found out I was pregnant, I was determined to make travel work with family life.
+We’d just finished a huge trip to South America, and we had plans for more travel.

 Birth as a Deadline